Tazinho/snakecase/README.md

 combine `to_any_case()` with `dput()`.
 In this way, you can quickly inspect, if the output is as intended and hardcode the results (which is basically safer and good practice in my opinion).
-In very complex cases you might just want to manually fix the output instead of tweeking with the arguments too much.
+In very complex cases you might just want to manually fix the output from `dput()` instead of tweeking with the arguments too much.

 ### Dependencies, vectorisation, speed and special input handling